How Your Small Backyard Deck Could Feel This Peaceful

 Composite Decking for Small Spaces

-For small decks, stick to lighter colors that reflect light rather than absorb it.
+For small backyard decks, stick to lighter colors that reflect light rather than absorb it.
 Gray tones work particularly well because they’re neutral enough to complement any design style while still feeling contemporary and clean.
+Light grays paired with white railings create an expansive feeling that dark colors cannot match.

 Layout Strategies That Maximize Peace and Space